Radiotherapy for rectal cancer

 - Your cancer had grown through the bowel wall or spread to nearby lymph nodes

 Radiotherapy after surgery is called adjuvant radiotherapy (pronounced ad-joo-vant).
 You usually have this type of radiotherapy treatment over 4 to 5 weeks.
 You have treatment from Monday to Friday, so you have 20 to 25 treatments in total.
 Each individual treatment is called a fraction.
 Giving the treatment in small fractions reduces the side effects to healthy tissues.
-You may have chemotherapy with radiotherapy.
-Doctos call this chemoradiation.
+You may have chemotherapy with radiotherapy (chemoradiation).

 If you are having radiotherapy after surgery, the course of treatment is usually 4 to 5 weeks, but may be up to 6 or 7 weeks long.

-To find out more about radiotherapy, look at our main radiotherapy section.
+To find out more about radiotherapy in general, look at our main radiotherapy section.
 It tells you about

 There are books and booklets about radiotherapy, some of which are free.
 Look in the treatment reading list for details.